 Spring dry flies:

 Usually by April 15, we mix our streamer fishing with what the Au Sable is most known for: hatches and rising trout!
 This is our specialty, and what many anglers think of when they think of the Au Sable.
 Our guides are some of the best dry-fly guys in the state.
 As the spring warms up, the bugs begin hatching earlier and later in the day.
+By May 1, we’re in match the hatch mode.
 A dry-fly trip on May 1 may leave at 10 am.
 By June 1, it’s 2 pm.
 And by the end of June, we may be leaving at 4 pm or later and casting at rising trout at midnight.
 By July 10th, we’re back to chasing morning bugs.